rbcp18/tezos-if-this-then-that/README.md

 # Tezos: If This Then That
 The official "If This, Then That" project for the Tezos blockchain.
 The project acts as a protocol-level trigger and events platform for both on-chain and off-chain activity.

+The live point-and-click interface is available for end users at https://dash.fabrx.io/ifttt/tezos/.

+The main API endpoints can be accessed from the https://api.tezosapi.com/ base url.

 # API Documentation
 The API servers as a developmer gateway to launch triggers and actions, interact with the Fabrx Tezos node (node.tezosapi.com), call endpoints of the Unified Tezos API (api.tezosapi.com), and run provided websocket connections.